parlaynu/sonos-over-vpn/README.md

 * the speakers need to be able to route traffic back to the VPN network

 There are a number of ways to make this work and they are things you will need to do manually.
 One approach is using static routes on your ISP provided router and is documented below.

+Other approaches need more advanced networking setups and are up to you.
+I run my own network DNS/DHCP server with 'dnsmasq' and have configured the default route for the sonos speakers to be the VPN server.
+I tried setting a route for the VPN network only to the VPN server, but it didn't work for me - it appears that the sonos speakers only accept a default route from DHCP.

 ## Prerequisites

 There are a few things you need to setup manually to make this all work.
-They're described below.

 ### Admin Tools